Red-Stream-Y3/DS-assignment/README.md

 # E-commerce app for a Herbal Shop
-This is an E-commerce app for an Herbal shop
+This is an E-commerce app for a Herbal shop